heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 __RAG (Retrieval augmented generation) and Knowledge Graphs/Graph RAG/KAG__

+Some good papers/surveys for beginners to know more about RAG:
+1. Retrieval-Augmented Generation for Large Language Models: A Survey [[Paper](https://arxiv.org/pdf/2312.10997)]
+2. Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks (NeurIPS 2020) [[Paper](https://arxiv.org/pdf/2005.11401.pdf)]

 💡 My thoughts!:
 * This may be different from multi-modal RAG, where the context is in multiple modalities (e.g., image, text, video, ...) represented as embedding, and the query is based on fuzzy serach in vector db.
 If we need to query the knowledge in KGs, we need to rely on other query engine, such as SPAEQL on graphs.
 * Graph RAG/KAG may be more valuable in domain-specific area.
 * However, although the evaluation results on research benchmarks of multi-hop QA proves that KAG works, I am still wondering whether KAG really works in real-world scenarios, since building accurate domain-specific KG is very costly.
 Purely employing the exisiting information extraction methods (e.g., various tools for OpenIE) cannot output a KG with 100% correct and reliable knowledge.
 Maybe the KAG work (Arxiv 2024) is a good example to start this research, since it successfully applied KAG to two professional knowledge Q&A tasks of the industrial downstream tasks in the Ant Group.
-* The keypoint of Graph RAG/KAG should be combining the benefits of unstructured information and structured information.
+* The keypoint of Graph RAG/KAG should be **the wiseful integration** of the benefits of unstructured information and structured information.

 There are some pioneer works that **use KGs** to enhance the performance of the RAG system in multi-hop and cross-paragraph tasks.
 Strong reasoning capabilities have been introduced into the RAG technical framework.
 1. GraphRAG